 What is a Common Law Marriage in Texas?

 - Agreement to be married.
 This requirement is simple.
-The couple simply agree with each other that they are now married and consider each other as their spouse.
-Certainly, after the death of one of the couple, this agreement can be difficulty to prove so the law allows the agreement to be presumed when the the other two requirements are met.
+The couple simply agrees with each other that they are now married and consider each other as their spouse.
+Certainly, after the death of one of the couple, this agreement can be difficult to prove so the law allows the agreement to be presumed when the other two requirements are met.

 - Holding Out.
 This element simply means telling other people or the world that you are married.
-It can be as simple as introducing each other as husband, wife or spouse.
-Often, proof is shown by one of the couple listing the other as spouse on life insurance or health insurance.
+It can be as simple as introducing each other as husband, wife, or spouse.
+Often, the proof is shown by one of the couples listed the other as a spouse on life insurance or health insurance.

 If a surviving common law spouse can show that the couple had lived together and held out to others that they are married, then the agreement to be married can be presumed.
 Once a common law marriage is established in Texas, it can only be terminated through a legal divorce proceeding.
 A such, if your common law spouse was killed through the negligence of another person or company, you are entitled to bring wrongful death and claims under the Workers Compensation Act as if you were formally married through a license and ceremony.